Aza-Spearal/Trajectories-Probing/README.md

 # Repository Structure

 ## `dataset_generation/`
-Scripts for creating the synthetic dataset in JSON format.
-Depending on when you where in the process you want begin.
-You can use a small set of prompts to create more prompts.
-If you already have the prompts you want, you can generate the texts with the scripts.
-If you already have your texts, you can section them with the scripts.
-If you already have texts sectionned, you can label them with the scripts.
+Scripts to create the synthetic dataset in JSON format.
+Depending on what stage you are at, you can:
+- Use a small set of prompts to expand and generate more prompts with the script `generate_dataset.ipynb`.
+- If you already have prompts, generate texts from them with the script `generate_dataset.ipynb`.
+- If you already have texts, section them with the script `chunk_label_GPT-4.ipynb`.
+- If you already have sectioned texts, label them with the script `chunk_label_GPT-4.ipynb`.

 ## `dataset_json_to_pytorch/`
-Scripts for converting a JSON dataset into the Mistral-7B activations or residual stream and get them as PyTorch files.
-You need it to probe with `predictor_lazy.py`.
+Scripts to convert a JSON dataset into Mistral-7B activations or the residual stream, and save them as PyTorch files.
+These files are required by `predictor_lazy.py` for probing.

 ## `results/`
-Contains our probing results of with the four configurations:
+Contains probing results for the four configurations:

 - `core_activation`
 - `core_residual`